FICO Score

 FAQs

-No. Checking your own score is a "soft inquiry."
-It has zero impact on your credit score.
-Only "hard inquiries" (when a lender checks your credit for a loan application) can slightly lower your score.
+No. When you check your own score, it is considered a "soft inquiry," which has no impact on your credit.
+Only "hard inquiries," which occur when a lender reviews your credit for an application, can temporarily lower your score.

 The Bottom Line